Boese0601/MagicDance/README.md

 ### Multi-GPU training:
-We have already implemented DistributedDataParallel in the python training script.
-If you want to use multi gpu instead of the first gpu on your machine for traning, see the following script for an example:
+We have already implemented DistributedDataParallel in the python script.
+If you want to use multi-gpu instead of the first gpu on your machine for training, see the following script for an example:
 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7 torchrun --master_port 10000 --nproc_per_node 8 train_tiktok.py \
 ```
-This will use 8 GPUs and run 8 processes(nproc_per_node=8) for training.
+This will use 8 GPUs and run 8 processes(nproc_per_node=8).

 ## Using your own video data for training
 For training on your own dataset, you first need to run [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) for your input images/videos and save the visualized pose map.
 Then, organize them as the format shown in the TikTok dataset.
 You can also refer to [ControlNet-OpenPose](https://github.com/lllyasviel/ControlNet-v1-1-nightly?tab=readme-ov-file#controlnet-11-openpose), we use exactly the same Pose ControlNet in our pipeline.